warrenday/cypress-graphql-mock-network/README.md

 ## Usage Example

-You can find an example test suite with this repo at [./cypress/integration/home.spec.ts](./cypress/integration/home.spec.ts)
+You can find an example test suite within this repo at [./cypress/integration/home.spec.ts](./cypress/integration/home.spec.ts)

 Run the mock network before each test, you can import the schema with `cy.readFile()`, which will read relative to the location of the `cypress.json` config file.